bramzandbelt/cmass/README.md

 ### Data acquisition

-The experiment was run in PsychoPy \[@Peirce2007, @Peirce2008, release 1.83.04\] running under Windows 7 on a Dell Precision T3500 computer with two Intel Xeon Quad Core 2.80 GHz processors and 12 GB of RAM.
+The experiment was run in [PsychoPy](http://www.psychopy.org/) (release 1.83.04) running under Windows 7 on a Dell Precision T3500 computer with two Intel Xeon Quad Core 2.80 GHz processors and 12 GB of RAM.
 Visual stimuli were projected on a screen positioned approximately 70 cm from the subject.
 Responses were collected using two MR-compatible fiber-optic response pads (Current Designs, Inc; Philadelphia, PA, USA), one for each hand.

 How to use
 ----------